Polymarket vs Kalshi: Which Prediction Market Is Better in 2026?

 Outside the US, Polymarket runs a separate global platform that the CFTC does not oversee.
 Access is also limited by geography, with certain countries and regions blocked from using the platform.

-That tension is already playing out.
-Kalshi has faced cease-and-desist orders or litigation in states including New Jersey, Nevada, Ohio, Illinois, Maryland, and Montana.
-The argument from states has generally been that sports event contracts look too much like sports betting and should be regulated under state gambling law, not federal commodities law.
+Kalshi has faced cease-and-desist orders or litigation in many states, including New Jersey, Michigan, Nevada, Ohio, Illinois, Maryland, and Montana.
+The argument from states has generally been that sports event contracts look too much like sports betting and should be regulated under state gambling law rather than federal commodities law.

-Kalshi vs. Polymarket user experience & platform features
+Polymarket vs Kalshi user experience & platform features

-Kalshi is a better pick for users who want a platform that feels more plug-and-play from day one, without having to deal with wallets, crypto funding, or extra steps before trading.
+I'd argue that Kalshi is the better pick for users who want a platform that feels more plug-and-play from day one, without having to deal with wallets, crypto funding, or extra steps before trading.
 Polymarket is a better fit for crypto-native traders who are already comfortable with USDC and moving funds through a wallet.

-For users coming from sports betting, Kalshi usually feels like the easier transition.
+For users coming from sports betting, such as those who use Kalshi in New York, Kalshi usually feels like the easier transition.
 It offers a much broader sports offering, along with more player props and futures markets than either version of Polymarket.

 Kalshi is built more like a US exchange product.
 Polymarket is split between a US product and a separate global platform with a more crypto-driven flow.
 Additionally, Kalshi has more markets available outside of sports, while Polymarket focuses primarily on sports in the US.

 Yes.
-Kalshi operates in the US through a federally regulated exchange structure.
+Kalshi operates in the US through a federally regulated exchange structure and is available in all states + DC (excl.
+NV).

 Polymarket has lower fees in most cases.
 Polymarket US uses a midpoint-weighted model like Kalshi, but its taker coefficient is lower, and makers can earn rebates.
 Polymarket Global can be even cheaper, since some categories are completely fee-free.